misabitencourt/javascript-made-simple/docs/ARTICLE.md

 In order to create a DOM tree in a most efficient way, i reccommend the approach used by some microframeworks like: [Mithril](https://mithril.js.org/), [Hyperapp](https://github.com/jorgebucaran/hyperapp) or [React](https://react.dev/) without JSX.

-It could solved by create a function with receives, at least, thease parameters:
+It could solved by create a function with receives, at least, these parameters:

  - String: the tag name
  - String: css class list